MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     I've shown them as separate steps in this tutorial because you only need to build the standard library named modules once, and then you can refer to them from your project, or from multiple projects.
 But it may be convenient to build them all at once.

-     The compiler command above produces an executable named `stdCompatExample.exe`.
+     The previous compiler command produces an executable named `stdCompatExample.exe`.
 When you run it, it produces the following output:

     ```output
     Import std.compat to get global names like printf()